bright/bright.github.io/_posts/2016-12-12-are-your-views-dumb-enough.md

 How do you solve these issues?
 Do you have experience in running test this way?
 I’d be glad if you share it in comments section below ;)

 *This article is cross-posted with my [my personal blog](https://eliaszsawicki.com/).*

+*This article is available at [a new location](https://brightinventions.pl/blog/are-your-views-dumb-enough)*